What’s Wrong With Secretary Kim First Impressions.

 I’m really enjoying the set up and feel for Secretary Kim.
-As I mentioned above, the story itself isn’t all that compelling or original, but it’s billed as rom com, and that’s my favorite drama.
+As I mentioned above, the story itself isn’t all that compelling or original.
+Still, it’s billed as rom com and that’s my favorite genre.
 I’m always willing to give any rom com a fair shot.
 This is a huge departure from Park Seo Joon’s role in Fight My Way, and I’m loving every minute of his steely, cold, self-absorbed personality.
 He’s so vain that it makes me giggle when he’s admiring himself in a mirror.
 (Yes, you heard me right.)

 Park Min Young is a joy to watch so far.
 The last time I saw her in a lead was with Healer.
 She never disappoints and I like what we’ve seen with her character in only two episodes.
 Even though I love when the boss/secretary are working in perfect tandem (they’ve had nine years to perfect it) , I love it more when Mi So stands up and refuses to take any crap from her boss.
-As she opens up and lets loose after nine years, I can’t wait to see what happens and what Young Joon is willing to do to make her stay.
+As she opens up and lets loose after nine years, I can’t wait to see what happens.
+What is Young Joon willing to do to get Mi So to stay?

 As a final note, this is based on a popular webtoon that you can read here.
 I, personally, haven’t read it yet as I want to be surprised about how this drama unfolds.
 My very first podcast should be up this weekend.
 Tiff and I will be talking this drama along with Busted and anything else we’re currently watching.
 This will be more of an introduction-style podcast that we’ll include some Q&A’s to get you more familiar with those that are behind It Started With a K-Drama.